nvidia-holoscan/holoscan-sdk/docs/sdk_installation.md

 [^4]: TensorRT 10.3+ needed for the Inference operator.
 Already installed on NVIDIA developer kits with IGX Software and JetPack.
 [^5]: Vulkan 1.3.204+ loader needed for the HoloViz operator (+ libegl1 for headless rendering).
 Already installed on NVIDIA developer kits with IGX Software and JetPack.
 [^6]: V4L2 1.22+ needed for the V4L2 operator.
 Already installed on NVIDIA developer kits with IGX Software and JetPack.
 V4L2 also requires libjpeg.
-[^7]: Torch support requires LibTorch 2.5+, TorchVision 0.20+, OpenBLAS 0.3.20+, OpenMPI v4.1.7a1+, UCC 1.4+, MKL 2021.1.1 (x86_64 only), NVIDIA Performance Libraries (aarch64 dGPU only), libpng, and libjpeg.
-Note that container builds use OpenMPI and UCC originating from the NVIDIA HPC-X package bundle.
+[^7]: Torch support tested with LibTorch 2.8.0, OpenBLAS 0.3.20+ (aarch64 iGPU only), NVIDIA Performance Libraries (aarch64 dGPU only).
-[^8]: To install LibTorch and TorchVision, either build them from source, download our [pre-built packages](https://edge.urm.nvidia.com/artifactory/sw-holoscan-thirdparty-generic-local/), or copy them from the holoscan container (in `/opt`).
+[^8]: To install LibTorch on baremetal, either build it from source, from the python wheel, or extract it from the holoscan container (in `/opt/libtorch/`).
+See instructions in the [Inference](./inference.md) section.
-[^9]: ONNXRuntime 1.18.1+ needed for the Inference operator.
+[^9]: Tested with ONNXRuntime 1.22.0.
 Note that ONNX models are also supported through the TensorRT backend of the Inference Operator.
-[^10]: To install ONNXRuntime, either build it from source, download our [pre-built package](https://edge.urm.nvidia.com/artifactory/sw-holoscan-thirdparty-generic-local/) with CUDA 12 and TensoRT execution provider support, or copy it from the holoscan container (in `/opt/onnxruntime`).
+[^10]: To install ONNXRuntime on baremetal, either build it from source, download our [pre-built package](https://edge.urm.nvidia.com/artifactory/sw-holoscan-thirdparty-generic-local/onnxruntime/) with CUDA 12 and TensorRT execution provider support, or extract it from the holoscan container (in `/opt/onnxruntime/`).
-[^11]: Tested with MOFED 24.07
+[^11]: Tested with DOCA 3.0.0.

 ### Need more control over the SDK?